rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 1. The motivation isn't explained - it doesn't clearly explain why anyone should care
 2. The motivational argument is bogus
-3. The work is technically correct but pointless
+3. The work is technically correct but pointless  (basically a rephrasing of the above)
-4. It's technically wrong (and isn't straightforwardly fixable)
+4. The claims (presuming they are substantiated) wouldn't significantly advance the subject (it really is a minor increment over previous work)
-5. The claims are misleading: the work is over-sold and the authors aren't clear about the limitations
+5. ...or, so far, really insufficiently developed for this venue
-6. The claims are unsubstantiated: it doesn't give the actual proofs or data, without a good reason why not
+6. It really has been done before
-7. The claims are unsubstantiated: the evaluation is too limited or too flawed to support the claims
+7. The claims are misleading: the work is over-sold and the authors aren't clear about the limitations
-8. The exposition is so bad that it's hard (even for an informed reader) to understand what the authors have actually done
+8. The claims are unsubstantiated: it doesn't give the actual proofs or data, without a good reason why not
-9. It doesn't significantly advance the subject (it really is a minor increment over previous work)
+9. The claims are unsubstantiated: the evaluation is too limited or too flawed to support the claims
-10. It really has been done before
+10. It is substantially less rigorous (theoretically or experimentally) than normal practice in the area
-11. It is a good direction, but it's really insufficiently developed for this venue
+11. It's technically wrong (and isn't straightforwardly fixable)
-12. It is substantially less rigorous (theoretically or experimentally) than normal practice in the area
+12. The exposition is so bad that it's hard (even for an informed reader) to understand what the authors have actually done

 When arguing that a paper should be rejected, or summarising a PC decision for the authors, it may be useful to identify exactly which